kdlong/SMP_18_001_CWR/firstReading.md

    Just to make sure we do not something illegal that we could get criticised for easily..

-Comment: See previous response above.
-Rewrote in a hopefully more clear fashion.
+**Comment: See previous response above.
+Have clarified explanation**

 - line 279: "generally seen to be within..."
 Is that an observation you made with studies in this analysis?
 Then I would rather say "generally found to be within..."